PX4/PX4-Bootloader/crypto_hal/README.txt

 TOC_FLAG1_BOOT:
   - This flag marks a bootable image; the bootloader will jump to this image after all the crypto actions have been taken.
+If no separate vector table exists in the TOC, the application's vector table is used

+TOC_FLAG1_VTORS:
+  - This flag marks a separate vector table block.
+The bootloader will set the interrupt vectors to this block.
+This will override the vector table from the application.

 TOC_FLAG1_CHECK_SIGNATURE:
   - Any block marked with this flag in the TOC will be signature checked.